LUCUMA is a fruit, a color and a fair trade company!

 Finding fresh Lucuma in the US: To our knowledge commercial plantations of lucuma are found only in Peru and Chile.
 Since the lucuma fruit ripens quickly and is very delicate, exporting it fresh has proven to be quite challenging.
 So far, it doesn't seem to be available in the US in its fresh form, although there are rumors that some growers in California and Hawaii are trying.

 frozen lucuma, a second choiceAs flavor goes, the best next option to fresh fruit is finding it frozen!
 Here in Florida, we discovered a great source for the frozen pulp at our local Latin American mini mart.
 Mixing this fruit pulp with a little vanilla ice-cream, makes a yummy shake!

-lucuma ice cream is Peruvians favorite!In Peru, the lucuma ice cream ranks as #1 in popularity before even vanilla or chocolate!
+lucuma ice cream is Peruvians' favorite!In Peru, lucuma ice cream ranks as #1 in popularity before even vanilla or chocolate!

 With Peruvian food gaining popularity as one of the most flavorful and rich cuisines of the planet, Peruvian restaurants are popping everywhere.
 So if you happen to visit one, make sure to ask if they serve lucuma ice-cream!

 dried organic lucuma powderThe bulk of the Lucuma fruit is found in dehydrated form with only a small percentage reaching the local markets to be consumed fresh.
 Once dehydrated, the lucuma powder is sold as flavoring for ice creams and nutritional supplement.

 Luckily today it is relatively easy to find lucuma powder in the US either at your specialty food store or by doing a search online.